rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 {{% chapter_header "Pagination in GraphQL with Apollo Server" "apollo-server-pagination" %}}

 Using GraphQL, you will almost certainly encounter a feature called **pagination** for applications with lists of items.
 Stored user messages in a chat application become long lists, and when the client application request messages for the display, retrieving all messages from the database at once can lead to severe performance bottlenecks.
-Pagination allows you to split up a list of items into multiple listss, called pages.
+Pagination allows you to split up a list of items into multiple lists, called pages.
 A page is usually defined with a limit and an offset.
 That way, you can request one page of items, and when a user wants to see more, request another page of items.

 You will implement pagination in GraphQL with two different approaches in the following sections.
 The first approach will be the most naive approach, called **offset/limit-based pagination**.
 The advanced approach is **cursor-based pagination**. one of many sophisticated ways to allow pagination in an application.